whimiscott4/whimiscott4/README.md

 [ THIN ICE AND DNI/DNFI LIST. ]
 TI = Thin ice (if you are my friend or relative and you fit these thin ice categories you do not count in thin ice with interacting w/ me.)
 DNI = do not interact

 dnfi = do not follow if

 TI: FORSAKEN FANS.

 TI: DW FANS.,

 TI:  FANS OF VIVIZEPOP'S CREATIONS.
 TI:  FANS OF KKHTA.

 TI:  18+ OR 20+

 TI: MIKUTETO ENJOYERS.

 TI: CRK FAN

 TI: IN THE DREAM SMP FANDOM.

 DNI/DNFI: MAPS/PEDOS

 DNI/DNFI: BOYFRIENDS WEBTOON FANS.

 DNI/DNFI: DARKSHIPPERS OR ANYONE THAT SITS UNDER THE PROTREE.

 DNI/DNFI: ANY FURRY INFECTION FANS.

 DNI/DNFI: YBC FANS

 DNI/DNFI: TCOALL FANS

 DNI/DNFI: THE LOUD HOUSE FANS

+DNI/DNFI: A ASSHOLE.

 <img width="115" height="111" alt="pain" src="https://github.com/user-attachments/assets/adef28ee-dd97-4cd3-8480-5d5bdfe7fdc2" />
 PLEASE INTERACT IF YOU ARE A
-- A ROBOT 64 OR CLEANING SIMULATOR FAN.
+-A ROBOT 64 OR CLEANING SIMULATOR FAN.
-  - A TOUHOU FAN.
+  -A TOUHOU FAN.
-  - A GORI CUDDLY CARNAGE FAN
+-A GORI CUDDLY CARNAGE FAN
-  - A UMAMUSUME FAN.
+   -A UMAMUSUME FAN.
-  - A HAT IN TIME FAN.
+-A HAT IN TIME FAN.
-  - A RABBIDS OR RAYMAN FAN.
+-A RABBIDS OR RAYMAN FAN.
-  - A IHASAFACELULZ OR PWNED BY 14 FAN.
+-A IHASAFACELULZ OR PWNED BY 14 FAN.
-  - A OBJECT SHOW FAN.
+   -A OBJECT SHOW FAN.
-  - A ITSFUNNEH FAN.
+-A ITSFUNNEH FAN.
-  - A POKEMON FAN.
+-A POKEMON FAN.